-Typical investor profile This Sub-fund is suitable for charity investors seeking an income and capital return over a 3-5 year investment horizon.
-Launch date: 23 February 2018 FCA Product Reference Number (PRN) 796021.
-Valuation point: 12:00 or such other time as the Operator may notify to the Unitholders on reasonable notice.
-Cut-off point for dealing requests: 11:59.
+This Sub-fund is suitable for charity investors seeking an income and capital return over a 3-5 year investment horizon.

+23 February 2018

+12:00 or such other time as the Operator may notify to the Unitholders on reasonable notice.

+Cut-off point for dealing requests:

 Dealing frequency and Dealing Days: "Dealing Days" for this Sub-fund are every Business Day.
 Accounting dates Annual: 31 December in each year.
-Interim: 31 March, 30 June and 30 September in each year.
+Interim: 31 March, 30 June and 30 September in each year, or any other additional date as deemed appropriate by the Operator.
 Income allocation dates Annual: Last day of February in each year.

-Interim: Last day of May, August and November in each year.
+Interim: Last day of May, August and November in each year, or any other additional date as deemed appropriate by the Operator.
 Treatment of income This Sub-fund operates an income reserve account (see 11.3.2).
 Maximum expected level of leverage in accordance with the gross method: 200%.
 Maximum expected level of leverage in accordance with the commitment method: 110%.